Unexplained Fatigue, Weight Gain, Dry Skin and More?

 How thyroid function can affect your weight

-Hyperthyroidism occurs when there are too many hormones produced by the thyroid gland.
-Hyperthyroidism causes the thyroid gland to produce excessive amounts of thyroid hormone.
 When you have hyperthyroidism, you might experience symptoms like increased appetite, fatigue, nervousness, heart palpitations, muscle weakness, rapid heartbeat, and weight gain.
 If left untreated, hyperthyroidism could lead to serious health problems such as heart failure, kidney damage, and even death.

-Hyperthyroidism vs Hypothyroidism Symptoms: Weight Gain or Loss Symptoms: Swelling in the Neck Symptoms: Feeling Too Cold or Hot Hyperthyroidism Is Far More Common In Women Than In Men
+(getButton) #icon=(link) #color=(#cf0e0e) #text=(Hyperthyroidism vs Hypothyroidism) (getButton) #icon=(link) #color=(#001871) #text=(Symptoms: Weight Gain or Loss) (getButton) #icon=(link) #color=(#cf0e0e) #text=(Symptoms: Swelling in the Neck) (getButton) #icon=(link) #color=(#cf0e0e) #text=(Symptoms: Feeling Too Cold or Hot) (getButton) #icon=(link) #color=(#001871) #text=(Hyperthyroidism Is Far More Common In Women Than In Men)

 Hypothyroidism is a disease characterized by low levels of thyroid hormone in the blood.
 Although it affects both men and women equally, it occurs most frequently in middle-aged adults.
-A person with hypothyroidism does not produce enough thyroid hormones to maintain normal metabolic rates; therefore, the body needs to use energy to make up for this deficiency.
-This increased demand for energy causes the individual to eat more food than he/she normally would.
-In addition, the metabolism slows down, causing the body to store more calories as fat.thyroid weight gain
+A person with hypothyroidism does not produce enough thyroid hormones to maintain average metabolic rates; therefore, the body needs energy to compensate for this deficiency.

 In general, people with hypothyroidism are overweight because they do not burn as many calories as others.
 They also tend to retain fluid and sodium, resulting in weight gain.
-Hypothyroidism is one of the most common endocrine disorders affecting approximately 2% of the population.
+Hypothyroidism is one of the most common endocrine disorders, affecting approximately 2% of the population.
 Symptoms include fatigue, dry skin, constipation, depression, hair loss, muscle cramps, menstrual irregularities, and weight gain.

 The symptoms of an overactive thyroid include unintentional weight loss, anxiety, sweating, frequent bowel movements, difficulty sleeping, and muscle weakness.